Popular Ways To Spend Your Break.

 Key West- Parties are a 24/7 event here at any time of year, and everything seems to kick up a notch when college kids swarm down Duval Street, Key West’s beaches and bars.
 Mallory Square pops, as always, with its sunset show, and there are plenty of restaurants.

 Cocoa Beach – is the surfing capital of Florida, but you don’t have to bring a surfboard to have fun.
 The beaches get pretty lively during Spring Break.
 Fort Lauderdale – This is where the 10 college kids in one room at the Holiday Inn happened.
 That isn’t the way Spring Break in Ft.
 Lauderdale looks anymore, but it can still be popular; the Elbo Room still jamming.
-While “The Strip” can hold its own, the current crowds are also dispersed onto neighboring beaches in Lauderdale-By-The-Sea, Pompano Beach, Hollywood and Deerfield Beach.
+While “The Strip” can hold its own, the current crowds are also dispersed onto neighboring beaches in Lauderdale-By-The-Sea, Pompano Beach, Hollywood, and Deerfield Beach.

 Panama City/Destin – When local laws banned alcohol on the beaches and created other restrictions; its allure changed.
+Add to that, they are recovering from a major hurricane.

 If your student is planning to stay in Orlando, this may be their chance to enjoy Disney and Universal Studios.